Blog, Education

 How do you effectively teach, train, instruct, demonstrate, or even mentor?

-How do you effectively teach, train, instruct, demonstrate, or even mentor?
+The Big Idea: Train, Instruct, Demonstrate, Mentor, and effectively succeed in doing so.
+It’s as hard as you make it, or as easy as you make it.
 There are a lot of examples in History, Mathematics, and Science (including technology) regarding training methods.
-I have ran into my own mental blocks and some buried misconceptions along the way trying to learn some good methods.
-Studying how people learn, can and will be challenging.
+I have run into my own mental blocks and some deep-seated misconceptions along the way, trying to learn the proper methods.
+Studying how people learn can and will be challenging.

 Pedagogical content knowledge & Effective teaching.

 A little description might help.
-Nothing to technical, just bits and pieces to pull it together.
-Know the difference:
+Nothing too technical, just bits and pieces to pull it together.
+It’s good to understand the difference:

 1. Knowledge & effective teaching